Project Grants

 Stream 1 Funding Priorities

 We are now welcoming Expressions of Interest for Stream 1, Area-Based Conservation Initiatives.
-There is an identification of biodiverse areas focus and three following phases flowing along a pathway, as outlined below.
+There are 3 phases flowing along a pathway, as outlined below.
 Each phase has its own unique set of desired results/impacts, criteria to evaluate projects, funding priorities, and eligible activities.
-Identifying biodiverse areas is about generating new and better information that is foundational to the following phases, 1 through 3.
 Applicants can submit a proposal at any phase that aligns with their current efforts—there is no need to start at a specific phase.

 While this call for EOI will be ongoing, we encourage submissions by September 30th, 2024 to participate in the first round of reviews.
 Submissions by this date may advance to a full application process this winter.
 In exceptional circumstances, projects that are time-sensitive, meet all criteria, and have a provincially significant impact on biodiversity conservation and Fund leverage may be fast-tracked for full applications and investment.